overestimate/raspb0x/docs/index.md

   2. Burn to 8GB+ microSD with software of your choosing.
 Etcher recommended.
   3. Drag and drop [wpa_supplicant.conf (tutorial linked)](https://www.raspberrypi-spy.co.uk/2017/04/manually-setting-up-pi-wifi-using-wpa_supplicant-conf/) to the FAT32 partition, along side a blank file named `ssh`.
   4. Connect power and turn on.
 Wait a little, and try to SSH to your pi.
 The IP can be found with arp, nmap, or by using MDNS (raspberrypi.local).
-   a.
+   4a.
 If this fails, hook up HDMI after waiting 5 minutes and reboot to enable HDMI.
-You can troubleshoot Wi-Fi
+You can troubleshoot Wi-Fi 4b.
-   b.
 If not, continue.
   5. Once in SSH, use username `pi` and password `raspberry` to login.
   6. Execute `sudo raspi` and change the password to `raspb0x` using first option.
 Don't forget this!
   7. Run `sudo apt-get update && sudo apt-get install git` and wait for it to finish.